openlilylib/openlilylib/README.md

 The real repository and its issue tracker has been moved to https://github.com/openlilylib/snippets.

 This repository is **only** a copy that is identical per 2015/11/13.
-Its **only** purpose is not to break
+Its **only** purpose is not to break existing clones.
+Please update your `remote` to `git@github.com:openlilylib/snippets.git` or `https://github.com/openlilylib/snippets.git` as soon as possible.

+If you have forked this repository please check where your fork refers to and where pull requests would eventually be opened against.

 Contents
 ========